AnimatedLEDStrip/animatedledstrip.github.io/index.md

 - Running animations on the LEDs, including running multiple animations simultaneously
 - Customizing how those animations are run
 - Identifying sections of the strip that can be controlled as if they were an independent strip
-- An HTTP server that clients can communicate with to control the strip

 # AnimatedLEDStrip
 The AnimatedLEDStrip set of libraries are meant to simplify the process of running animations on an LED strip to a point that anyone can do it.